LasaleFamine/string-normalize-es6/README.md

 ## Contribute

 The module is based on [this answer on Stackoverflow](http://stackoverflow.com/questions/990904/remove-accents-diacritics-in-a-string-in-javascript/37511463#answer-37511463).
-I'm not completely sure the this is the correct implementation and maybe we can also specify the ***normalization*** type.
+I'm not completely sure the this is the correct implementation and maybe we can also specify the ***normalization*** type as argument.
+PR welcome! :rocket:

 ### Test